Some bloggers do it for fun, other bloggers do it to make money. Earning a living from a blog is difficult, but it’s also possible.

 Email marketing can’t really help you attract new readers to your blog, but it can help you keep existing readers coming back for more.

 By encouraging people to sign up for your email newsletter, you can ensure a regular flow of engaged and loyal readers.
+You can also directly contact your email list with things like affiliate offers (see below).
+However, you’ll need to make sure that any emails you send comply with data protection rules.

 To do this, you’ll need a tool like email marketing from GoDaddy.
 This guide covers the basics of getting started with email marketing.